cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 After you’ve gone through the [git workflow](#/contributing/terra-ui/git-workflow) and created your branch, the next step will be to install the project dependencies.

-Run the following command to install the npm dependencies.
+Run the following command:

 `npm install`

-Make sure you’re using the correct NodeJS version (we recommend using [nvm](https://github.com/creationix/nvm) to install and manage node on your machine)

-Run the following command to switch the node version required for the project.

-`nvm use`

-If your terminal tells you that you don’t have that version installed, run

-`nvm install`
+This will do the following:
+* Install dependencies and hoist shared dependencies
+* Symlink together all Lerna packages that are dependencies
+* Compile JSX in `src` to `lib` directories
+* Copy SCSS files in `src` to `lib` directories

+_Note that if you switch between branches, dependencies may be different between them.
+We recommend running `npm run clean:install` when switching between branches.
+This clears all `node_modules` directories and runs `npm install`_

 ## Starting The Development Server

 Running `npm start` will start up the development server.
-It will be available at http://localhost:8080/
+It will be available at [http://localhost:8080/](http://localhost:8080/)

 You can navigate to different component documentation pages.
 These pages are auto-generated via files in the  [terra-dev-site](https://github.com/cerner/terra-dev-site) doc directories found in each package directory.

 ## Starting The Development Server For Internet Explorer 10

-// TODO
+The version of webpack-serve we use for the development site is not compatible with IE 10.
+To handle this, there is a `start-static` script that can be run that will fire of a static dev server that works in IE 10.

+`npm run start-static`

+_Note that this static server does not support hot reloading, if you want to see changes based on your code updates, you will need to restart the server after you've made changes to see the updates._

 ## Follow Component Standards
 As you work on your code changes, ensure the components follow [the Terra UI component standards](https://github.com/cerner/terra-core/wiki/Component-Features).